rshaojimmy/SeqDeepFake/README.md

 | :-------- | :--------
 | --cfg | Path of the network and optimization configuration file.
 | --data_dir | Directory to the downloaded dataset.
 | --dataset_name | Name of the selected manipulation type.
-Choose from 'facial_components' and 'facial_attributes'.
+Choose from 'facial_components'<br> and 'facial_attributes'.
 | --results_dir | Directory to save logs and checkpoints.